 - The tertiary sector normally declines in the event of an economic downturn.
 It remains a fragile industry to work in.

-The Quaternary Industry focuses especially on the provision of specialised services in the fields of consultancy, research, science, and health for example.
-This section sometimes overlaps with the tertiary sector but remains unique because of the advanced levels it requires.
+The Quaternary Industry focuses particularly on the provision of specialised services in the fields of consultancy, research, science, and health for example.
+This section sometimes overlaps with the tertiary sector but remains unique because of the advanced levels and specialisations it requires.
 Some key aspects to remember in the Quaternary Industry relates to the following:

 - The Quaternary Industry also focuses on the provision of services.
 It excludes the production of any specific goods.